 We return to Ella to conclude the interview about AMF’s crisis management work.

 How often does a company need to practise?

 “My advice is to work on three integrated components; crisis prevention through risk management, recovery planning through business continuity management, and crisis management through training and simulation exercises.

 The most important thing is to have a long-term training and exercise strategy with clear goals.
-This enables you to work in a structured and systematic way, and to create awareness within the organization as a whole about the routines and methods that apply before, during and after a crisis.
+This enables you to work in a structured and systematic way, and to create awareness within the organisation as a whole about the routines and methods that apply before, during and after a crisis.

 A typical interval is to carry out a larger-scale simulation exercise every year and do training programs and more elementary table-top exercises in-between.
 Crisis management capacity is like physical fitness, you need to train continually to stay in shape.
-New people need regular training and crisis plans may need updating, especially if there is a reorganization or changes occur in the world around us.”
+New people need regular training and crisis plans may need updating, especially if there is a reorganisation or changes occur in the world around us.”

 How does one decide where to put the emphasis in the training?